 Once arriving at the beach, even if the weather is sunny and the water is calm, follow beach safety precautions.
 On the beach and when in the water.

-Be beach smart in Barbados with these tips to ensure safe swimming and minimize the risk of injury.
+Be beach smart with these tips to ensure safe swimming and minimize the risk of injury.

 Barbados Marine Information to take caution when swimming | Barbados Meteorological Services